Roboy/RoboyVR/00_sphinx_documentation/documentation/index.rst

 **What is it?**

-RoboyVR is a virtual reality experience in which the user can watch, but also interact with roboy (a humanoid robot) while he performs specific tasks, e.g. walking, waving, etc.
+RoboyVR is a virtual reality experience in which the user can watch, but also interact with Roboy (a humanoid robot) while he performs specific tasks, e.g. walking, waving, etc.
-A virtual environment opens up a whole new set of perspectives for the user to enjoy and spectate roboy from all kinds of POVs.
+A virtual environment opens up a whole new set of perspectives for the user to enjoy and spectate Roboy from all kinds of POVs.
-In addition to the rendering of the virtual roboy a mobile HUD shows detailed information about various roboy components, for example displaying the powerconsuption of particular motors.
-As the user chooses to take a more active part, roboy's pose can be influenced and altered by physical contact, e.g. shooting a projectile at the virtual model.
+In addition to the rendering of the virtual Roboy a mobile Head-Up-Display(HUD) shows detailed information about various Roboy components, for example displaying the powerconsuption of particular motors.
+As the user chooses to take a more active part, Roboy's pose can be influenced and altered by physical contact, e.g. shooting a projectile at the virtual model.

 **How does it work?**

 Roboy and its behavior is simulated on a virtual machine via Gazebo/ROS.
-Important information regarding roboy's movement are then sent through a ROSbridge(e.g. messages) towards Unity.
+Important information regarding Roboy's movement are then sent through a ROSBridge(e.g. messages) towards Unity.
-In Unity roboy is rendered and constantly updated concerning positions, rotations, etc.
+In Unity Roboy is rendered and constantly updated concerning positions, rotations, etc.
 On top of that detailed data (time lapsed) about components is displayed via graph rendering on different UI panels.
-With the help of a VR-Headset you can watch roboy move around in a virtual space.
+With the help of a VR-Headset you can watch Roboy move around in a virtual space.

 **Current status of the project and goals**

-Currently the project can render roboy with his pose and generate random data about his motors to visualize them.
+Currently the project can render Roboy with his pose and generate random data about his motors to visualize them.
 Our next tasks are as follow:

 - Use real motor data and visualize that.
 - Implement an interface to track the newest models and automate the process of creating the model in Unity.
 - Implement an interface to record a simulation with all the data and save/ load it on runtime.
-- Make the project completely Plug&Play meaning that you can send all kinds of data with a given format.
+- Enable the project to be completely Plug&Play meaning that you can send all kinds of data with a given format.

 .. _background_prerequisits: